($1,208) Movers From Chicago, IL to Myrtle Beach, SC

 When is the cheapest time to move from Chicago to Myrtle Beach?

-Because most people are moving from Chicago to Myrtle Beach in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Chicago to Myrtle Beach in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.